Red vs Blue Ocean Strategy With Examples

 Active Audience Theories

-Active audience theory explains that active media audiences do not just accept media information inactively but interpret the message based on their personal and social contexts.
+The theory of the active audience holds that media audiences do not passively accept information but interpret messages in light of their personal and social contexts.

 List of Active Audience Theories: